German evacuation from Central and Eastern Europe: Silesia

 The evacuation of the 4.7 million population of Silesia began on January 19, 1945.
 The first orders concerned the elderly, women and children of Upper Silesia.

 About 85% of the Lower Silesian population was evacuated in 1945, first across the Oder River and then to Saxony or to Bohemia.
 However, many of the Silesians ignored the evacuation orders, believing that their knowledge of Polish and their Polish provenance would spare them the horrors feared by Germans.

 February 1945 the Red Army approached the city of Breslau (now Wrocław).
 Gauleiter Karl Hanke declared the city a Festung to be held at all costs.
 Hanke finally lifted a ban on the evacuation of women and children when it was almost too late.
-During his poorly organised evacuation in early March 1945, 18,000 people froze to death in icy snowstorms and -20 °C weather.
+During his poorly organised evacuation in early March 1945, 18,000 people froze to death in icy snowstorms and −20 °C weather.

 Western Germany

-Civilians of Aachen were evacuated in Summer 1944.
+Civilians of Aachen were evacuated in Summer 1944; most leaders left, taking records, but excluding Aachen about one third of the population stayed.
+By 1945 the Nazi government approved of most civilians not evacuating, fearing the chaos from a wave of eastern and western refugees meeting in the middle of Germany.